 Jo loves nature.
 He draws inspiration from it and would live in the wild full time if it wasn’t for all the problems that humans are causing it these days.
 Plastic, whether it is littering the ruggedly beautiful deserts of his home of Santa Fe, or festering in a South African ditch, has long pulled Jo’s heartstrings.

 Jo is an artist, full of ingenuity and passion.
 Perhaps this was what enabled him to see the plastic bottle in a way that most others could not.
 Rather than something to toss away, he became convinced that it held a deep, untapped potential, to solve plastic pollution.

 While finishing his Holistic Science Masters degree at Schumacher College in 2012 he ran a project for 3 months in South Africa.
 In a country where a majority of the waste is burnt, littered or land-filled, there is plastic pollution everywhere.
 The problem was clear.
 It was evident that the town and the country had no solution for plastic.

-The party, now know as the Trash to Treasure Festival, has become an annual event.
+The party, now known as the Trash to Treasure Festival, has become an annual event.

 When Jo returned to his home of Santa Fe, he realized that Ecobricks weren’t just for Africans.

 Jo became acutely aware that despite the best intentions of his neighbours, and the best efforts of his municipality, there were no good solutions for plastic even in America!
 Although, the streets and sidewalks of his home were litter-free, this didn’t mean that plastic had been solved.
 As he investigated, often digging into dumpsites himself, he realized that in Santa Fe the plastic was just better hidden– an efficient system was in place to send it to toxic landfills or to export it to other countries.

 Jo realized that one of the main reasons people in Santa Fe kept using plastic was because they didn’t know there was no good solution!
 Determined to do something about this in his home, he founded his own organization: Upcycle Santa Fe.